Minutes of the 159th Meeting of the NATIONAL ADVISORY COUNCIL ON ALCOHOL ABUSE AND ALCOHOLISM

 FY2021 Budget: The Federal government continues to operate under a continuing resolution as the Fiscal Year 2022 budget has not yet been finalized.

-NIAAA Funding Opportunities: Dr. Koob announced the following NIAAA-issued New Funding Opportunity Announcements (FOAs):
+NIAAA Funding Opportunities: Dr. Koob announced the following NIAAA-issued New Notice of Funding Opportunities (NOFOs):

 - Collaborative Partnership between Research Centers in Minority Institutions (RCMI) and Alcohol Research Centers (U54, RFA-AA-21-015): This announcement invites U54 applications for the planning and implementation of collaborative partnerships between Research Centers in Minority Institutions (RCMI) and institutions with extensive alcohol research programs, including NIAAA-funded alcohol research centers and consortia.